-Head Start serves a morning breakfast and lunch in all centers based on the hours a child attends class.
-For example, a child attending a morning class would receive a morning breakfast and lunch.
-Due to COVID-19 meals are served individually plated instead of family style and children are encouraged to taste new foods.
+Head Start serves a morning breakfast, lunch, and an afternoon snack for the full day classroom.
+A child attending full day Head Start (6 or more hours) would receive a morning breakfast, lunch, and an afternoon snack.
+Meals are served family style and children are encouraged to taste new foods.
 There are also nutrition activities (children "cook" something together) to help children learn about foods and nutrition.
-KCI also encourages parent and guardians to bring only healthy food choices to any school function.
+KCI also encourages parents and guardians to bring only healthy choices to any school function.